yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 # Confirm you are in the home directory of your new local development environment:
 pwd

+# List out any files or subdirectories in the current directory
+ls

 # Download the binary
 wget https://dl.enforce.dev/chainctl/latest/chainctl_linux_x86_64
 # wget is the command line equivalent to clicking the download button on a website